PVC, Polypropylene and Polyethylene - How Plastics are Used in the Home

 - Polytetrafluoroethylene (PTFE) - This plastic has a very low friction coefficient, i.e. it is "slippy".
 It is known by the brand name Teflon as the non stick coating on cooking utensils.
 It is also used in tape form for sealing the threads on plumbing joints

-- Acrylic - Used as a synthetic fiber in sweaters and as clear sheeting or pipe under the brand name "Perspex" and "Plexiglas"
+- Polymethyl methacrylate (PMMA) or Acrylic - Used as a synthetic fiber in sweaters and as clear sheeting or pipe under the trade names "Perspex", "Plexiglas", "Acrylite" and "Lucite

 - Nitrile rubber - one of the many types of synthetic rubbers.
 These are used for a variety of products including gloves, o-rings, sealants, fuel lines and water hoses in vehicles, wellingtons and anything which requires a flexible, waterproof material